-We have modelled the disc around the very low mass star V410 X-ray 1.
+We have modelled the disc around the VLM star V410 X-ray 1.
 Including an upper limit on the 1.3 mm continuum flux from recent ALMA observations gives an additional constraint on the disc structure.
-We find that its SED can be explained by a very truncated, optically thick dust component with $R{\rm dust, 1} = 0.6$ au.
+We find that its SED can be explained by a very truncated, optically thick dust component with $R{\rm dust,\ 1}=0.6$ au.
 We have explored two scenarios that can potentially explain this finding.
 On the one hand, dynamical 'truncation' of the disc could have shrunk the dust disc to its tiny radius.
-On the other hand, the SED is also compatible with some amount of large dust outside of
+On the other hand, the SED is also compatible with some amount of large dust outside of 0.6 au.
+For this scenario, radial 'migration' coupled with fragmentation interior to the $\rm H_2O$ snowline (located at 0.6 au) result in a cliff in $\Sigma{\rm dust}$ of two orders of magnitude and in a sudden increase of grain sizes.
+Our modelling shows that this scenario matches the observed SED for outer dust disc radii of $R{\rm dust,\,2}\lesssim45\,\rm au.$